 But what of Bucharest?
 His remaining buildings are spread across the city.
 Once again, Valentin Mandache proved to be an excellent guide, leading us to each of Janco's remaining works, setting the historical and social context of the times in which they were built and answering our many questions.
 I will write about four of Janco's remaining Bucharest buildings, but there are several others to see.

-Imobilul Frida Cohen is an apartment block built in 1935 and can be found at number 17 Str.
+Imobilul Frida Cohen (pictured below) is an apartment block built in 1935 and can be found at number 17 Str.
 Stelea Spatarul.
 The block has seven floors including the ground floor lobby and according to one of its residents, it was built to house the workers from the nearby synagogue.
 The same resident, a Mister Costin Dodu was returning home with his morning shopping at the same time we were peeping through the locked gate at the entrance to the block.
 After speaking to him briefly, Valentin explained that Mr Dodu had invited us to look inside!
 I couldn't believe my good luck!

-Having admired the concave facade had not prepared me for the drama of the lobby, with its tiled floors, asymmetrical staircases on each side, one with a triangular stairwell, the other with a more squared design.
+The striking concave facade had not prepared me for the drama of the lobby, with its tiled floors, and asymmetrical staircases on each side, one with a triangular stairwell, the other with a more squared design.
 The building still has its original 1935 lift which Mr Dodu and I took to the floor beneath his apartment.
 Unfortunately the light in the lift was not working, so it wasn't possible to see any of the fitments.
 His apartment had retained the original layout with two reception rooms, bedroom and kitchen.
 In addition to this, the function conscious Janco had designed a separate toilet and bathroom (very civilised) as well as two pantries to enable separate storage of meat and dairy foods in line with kosher requirements, supporting Mr Dodu's belief about the original residents.
 The flat contains a beautiful original interior glass panelled door with an art deco relief - completely gorgeous.
 For a short time we were back in 1930's Bucharest.
-Mr Dodu had assembled a collection of interesting objets d'art - he told us he likes antiques!
+Our host had assembled a collection of interesting objets d'art - he told us he likes antiques!

 Mr Dodu's own story is just as interesting as his wonderful apartment.
 Born outside Bucharest, he first came to the city after the Second World War to attend university, but at age 20, both of his parents died and he returned home to look after his family responsibilities.
 There were still a large number of Jews living in his home town and one particular family decided to help him, inviting him to live in the Frida Cohen apartment on condition that he care for an elderly relative of theirs.
 He accepted and spent twenty years looking after the old gentleman.
 During this time he married and his wife also came to live in the apartment.
 When the old man died, his family asked Mr Dodu to stay in the apartment as thanks for his many years of service.
 He has since visited the former owner's family in Jerusalem and proudly displays souvenirs from the city on his wall.
 I am extremely grateful to him for sharing his story and allowing me into his home.

 A little earlier we had met a much younger resident of another Janco building - the apartment block - Imobilul Jacques Costin, at Str Paleologu number 5.
-Built in 1933, it features a beautiful sculpted relief to the right of the main door Pictured above).
+Built in 1933, it features a beautiful sculpted relief to the right of the main door (pictured above).
 This was carved by Milita Petrascu, a friend of Janco's and for whom he later designed a villa.
 The relief features wool being woven by two women - one of the products that Romania's inter-war wealth was built on.
 Valentin managed to get us inside the block by talking to the young man (also returning with shopping!), explaining that he had guests from London who were interested in the building.
 Deeply suspicious and somewhat sceptical that the building was of any importance, he allowed us into the lobby and the stair well.
 In Romanian, he told us that he did not like living in Romania, saying he wished he had been born in another country, that it was impossible to make progress here and that he wanted to leave.
 When Valentin explained the historical importance of Janco, his response was that he was dead so how could he be interesting?
 Contrast his feelings with those of Mr Dodu who was very proud of his city and his home.
 (Pictured below - Milita Petrascu's house designed by Janco)

 The building is in need of restoration and would be at risk in the event of a future earthquake.
 It features Janco's trademark ocean liner portholes on the main facade and on the sides of the building, an ornate front door and a beautiful narrow spiral staircase.
 We wandered into the basement which was in darkness but which once housed a concierge's quarters and it was still possible to see some of the original features on the interior doors.
 It has already suffered neglect as well as poor "modernisation" through the substituting of the original window frames with plastic replacements.Valentin explained that this is a common practice in Bucharest, that people generally lack knowledge of heritage issues and genuinely feel they are improving "old buildings".